 Located 10 minutes away from the busy Jimbaran area.
-Tegal Wangi Beach is unique as it lies under a Hindu temple.
+Tegal Wangi Beach is unique as it lies under a small Hindu temple.
 A small temple, yet it sitting right at the edge of the cliff.
 The beach is perhaps more known to the locals as a sacred beach.
 On a ritual purification day, locals will be flocking to the beach.
 Follow by religious ceremonies in the temple atop the beach.

 As a beach itself, Tegal Wangi is moderate in size.
 Its location makes this beach quite isolated.
 Unlike other beaches in Bali, there is no residential area anywhere near Tegal Wangi.
 To reach the shoreline of Tegal Wangi, visitors must traverse a beaten path amidst bushes.
 Forget about safety, there is not even a handrail at all on this path.